safe2choose

 The Ins and Outs of Misoprostol

-What is Misoprostol and what is it used for?
+What is misoprostol and what is it used for?

 Misoprostol is in a class of medication called prostaglandins and is used for a variety of indications in the practice of obstetrics and gynecology.
 These include abortion, medical management of miscarriage, induction of labor, cervical ripening before a surgical procedure, and the treatment of postpartum bleeding (1; 2; 3; 4).
-For abortion specifically, misoprostol can be used to abort pregnancies up to 24 weeks (5).

 Because it is widely used in the medical field for the prevention and treatment of many conditions, misoprostol is on the World Health Organization (WHO) model list of essential medicines.
 Misoprostol is an important medicine as it provides access to medical abortion care, which is critical to achieving safe and effective abortions.
 WHO outlines at-home protocols for using misoprostol at home, some of which will be reviewed in this article (4;6).
 We will discuss the ins and outs of misoprostol for use in medical abortions.